Shane Day: Washington Redskins

 On January 23, 2014, Day was hired by the Washington Redskins as their assistant offensive line coach.

 Miami Dolphins

 On January 12, 2016, Day was hired by the Miami Dolphins as their tight ends coach.

 San Francisco 49ers (second stint)

 In 2019, Day returned to the San Francisco 49ers after he was hired as their quarterbacks coach under head coach Kyle Shanahan.

 Los Angeles Chargers

 On January 28, 2021, Day was hired to be the Los Angeles Chargers quarterbacks coach.
 On the heels of a Chargers loss in their AFC Wild Card game against the Jacksonville Jaguars where they blew a 27point lead, he and offensive coordinator Joe Lombardi were both fired on January 17, 2023.

 Houston Texans

 On February 19, 2023, Day was hired to be the Houston Texans' senior offensive assistant.

 Los Angeles Chargers (second stint)

 On February 8, 2024, Day was hired to return to the Los Angeles Chargers as quarterbacks coach under new head coach Jim Harbaugh.

+On May 21, 2026, after Marcus Brady followed Jesse Minter to the Baltimore Ravens, Day was promoted to the position of passing game coordinator, having previously served in the same capacity from 2021-2022.
+He remains the Chargers' quarterbacks coach.